wxleong/tpm2-provision-service/README.md

 $ gcc -Wall xfer.c -o xfer
 ```

 Finally, run the get-random script.
-TPM command and response will be exchanged in-between the TPM and tpm20 service, device's TSS library is not involved at this stage.
+TPM commands and responses are exchanged between the TPM and tpm20 service, device's TSS library is not involved at this stage.
 Eventually, the service will obtain a random value from the TPM.
 ```
 $ sudo chmod a+rw /dev/tpmrm0
 $ chmod a+x provision-get-random.sh